Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 The amount you owe accounts for 30% of your FICO credit score.
 The lower your utilization rate — or the amount of debt you have — the better your credit score.

-You can also see a positive impact on your credit score if you take advantage of your balance transfer offer window to eliminate your existing debt.
-Doing so will decrease the amounts you owe and can drastically improve your credit score.
+You can also boost your credit score by using your balance transfer offer to eliminate existing debt.
+Doing so reduces what you owe and can significantly improve your credit score.

 And, since you won’t pay finance charges during the promotion, you can eliminate the debt faster and get your credit score back on track in a more orderly fashion.
 The key to maximizing your credit score benefits from a balance transfer is to avoid the temptation to spend because of the interest-free period.